tim-peterson/timrpeterson/about.md

 <!--![/img/tim-better.jpg](/img/tim-better.jpg)-->

 I'm a postdoc at Harvard in molecular biology.
 Starting next July (2016), I'm going to be an assistant professor in the department of medicine at Washington University St. Louis.
 I study genomics, metabolomics and the quantified self of aging and mental health.
-Currently, I'm working on osteoporosis project.
+Currently, I'm working on an osteoporosis project.

 I've created [Onarbor](https://onarbor.com/) and previously, [Leangap](https://leangap.com/).